 By targeting these additional keywords, you will effectively widen your marketing funnel so you capture prospects earlier in the sales cycle.
 For example, when I was researching my Achilles tendon pain, I didn’t know about all the different Achilles braces and wraps on the market.

 After I completed my research, then guess which product I’m more likely to buy if I determine I need additional help?
 You got it, I’m more likely to purchase from the business that published the helpful information that I was reading.
 In other words, by publishing information optimized for research-intent keywords, you’ll be able to reach prospects before they even know they need your product or service.

 Of course, there is a catch to make this work…

 To effectively convert research-intent SEO traffic into sales, you’ll need to capture the contact info of those visitors and follow up with a pitch for your product or service.
 If you fail to capture contact info, then you may end up educating a prospective customer who then leaves your website to make a purchase from a competitor.

 The best way to capture contact information is to use what we call a Lead Magnet.
-A lead magnet is a valuable piece of content like a guide or checklist (for example, our SEO checklist and AdWords Checklist), or a coupon that is only available by completing a form.
+A lead magnet is a valuable piece of content like a guide or checklist (for example, our SEO checklist), or a coupon that is only available by completing a form.
 Once you’ve collected the prospect’s email address, then you can follow up with more information about your product or service to try to close the sale.